k-bx/k-bx.github.io/articles/boring-monoid-category.md

 One final note on Agda: I couldn't find TAGS support, but everything you load also integrates with "jump forward/back" in Emacs (`C-.`/`C-,`), so navigating all the symbol definitions for `Monoid` and friends was a blast!

-p.s.: in cased you've missed the folklore, check out [the wonderful StackOverflow explanation of the phrase "A monad is just a monoid in the category of endofunctors, what's the problem?"](https://stackoverflow.com/a/3870310/540810)
+p.s.: in cased you've missed the folklore, check out [the beautiful StackOverflow explanation of the phrase "A monad is just a monoid in the category of endofunctors, what's the problem?"](https://stackoverflow.com/a/3870310/540810)

 Please send your feedback in Issues or PRs in [this blog's repo](https://github.com/k-bx/k-bx.github.io).